Canara Engineering College: Technical & Cultural Events

 Canara Engineering College hosts several events with the association of various technical chapters in the college.
 "Aakriti" is the annual national level Technical & Cultural event of the college.
 Several other events like INNOVATE, TECHNOPHILIA, TECHGURU, EMERGIA, CIPIX maintains associations of various technical chapters in the college.

 Aakriti20 will be celebrated from 27 February to 29 February.

-Currently the principal of the college is Dr Ganesh V Bhat.
+Currently the principal of the college is Dr Nagesh H R.